Bjerremand4/Master-Thesis/README.md

 **Modules:**
 + `RunningModel.R` - Sources all modules and scripts used for running the model with user-set parameters.
 The script is sourced through `interface.R`
 + `ReduceMovements.R` - Merges movements in the data to reduce movement frequency to a specific percentage specified in `interface.R`.
 The volume of livestock is identical but moved with the earliest of the combined moves.
 Movements to slaughter are not merged and remain constant.
 + `Module1_Transmission.R` - Simulate the transmission of an infectious agent in the industry, given the parameters set in `interface.R`; transmission rate (beta), movement frequency, test intensity, and test specificity.
 Each iteration in the simulation represents a possible index herd of the infectious agent.
 The output is a full transmission pattern for each index herd, stored in the `Data/Module1_transmission` folder.
++ `Module2a_TestSlaughter.R` - Simulate detection via samples taken at slaughter for each index herd given test intencity and test specificity.
+The siulation is based on the transmission patterns obtained in the transmission module.
+The output is the propagation at detection and time of detection for each index herd which is stored in the `Data/Module2a_TestSlaughter` folder.
++ `Module2b_VisualInspection.R` - Simulate detection via observation of presenting of clinical symptoms at herd-level for each index herd with non-flexible parameters.
+The siulation is based on the transmission patterns obtained in the transmission module.
+The output is the propagation at detection and time of detection for each index herd which is stored in the `Data/Module2b_VisualInspection` folder.
++ `Module3_Visualization` -  Produce the visual outputs from running the model based n the produced data-outputs from the three modules.
+The output is stored in the `Results/OutputModel` folder.

 ## Corresponding Author